Balboa Park (San Diego): Post-war 20th century

 Balboa Park, and the historic Exposition buildings, were declared a National Historic Landmark and National Historic Landmark District in 1977, and placed on the National Register of Historic Places.
 The following year two historic park structures burned down in two separate arson fires: the Aerospace Museum in the former Electric Building, and the 1935 Old Globe Theatre.
-The Aerospace Museum (now the San Diego Air and Space Museum) lost over $4 million in exhibits, and was reopened after moving into the old Ford Building.
+The Aerospace Museum (now the San Diego Air & Space Museum) lost over $4 million in exhibits, and was reopened after moving into the old Ford Building.
 The Old Globe Theatre produced its 1978 season on a temporary outdoor stage, which was later upgraded to become one of the Globe's three theaters.
 The Old Globe Theatre itself was rebuilt and reopened in 1981.
 Queen Elizabeth II presented at the dedication ceremony for the theatre in 1983.

 Throughout the 1980s, there were multiple reports throughout Balboa Park of vandalism, murder, rape, arson, and minor petty crimes.
 The resulting negative publicity during this period inspired Bruce Springsteen to write a song entitled "Balboa Park" focusing on the unpleasant aspects of the park.
 One of the Old Globe Theatre's starring actors was stabbed to death in the middle of the day in February 1985.
 A 36-year-old woman was gang-raped and murdered in the park in June 1986.
 To counter the increase in crime, city officials expanded police patrols in the park, and many of the individual museums hired security guards.
 After two murders in 1993 and the shooting of a young drama student walking across the Cabrillo Bridge in 1994, nighttime lighting in the park was increased, and video cameras were installed in several locations to allow park rangers and police to better monitor the area.

 In 1998, the Reuben H. Fleet Science Center opened a larger building at its present location.
 The following year, the Hall of Champions Sports Museum moved to the old Federal Building.